Jump to Content

 The news isn’t all bad.
 Nature is resilient!
 If we do our part to fight to protect nature, it will do its part to protect our well-being and the well-being of the whole natural world.
 Natural climate solutions offer some of our best options in the fight against climate change.

-This December, all eyes will be on Canada as COP15, the UN Convention on Biological Diversity, takes place in Montreal.
-This will be the largest biodiversity conference in a decade with 196 countries hoping to strike a deal on protecting and restoring nature.
+Last December, the UN Convention on Biological Diversity took place in Montreal.
+This was the largest biodiversity conference in a decade with 196 countries striking a deal on protecting and restoring nature.

 With one-tenth of the world’s forests, one-quarter of the world’s wetlands, and more freshwater lakes than all other nations combined, Canada has an indispensable role to play in protecting global biodiversity.
-COP15 is our opportunity to step up and be a leader in the global fight to halt and reverse nature loss.
-Ecojustice is sending a delegation to COP15 to be your eyes and ears on the ground.
+As Canada develops its action plan to meet its biodiversit targets, we have an opportunity to step up and be a leader in the global fight to halt and reverse nature loss.

 Canada has committed to protecting 25 per cent of lands and oceans by 2025, and 30 per cent by 2030.
 To ensure Canada hits its targets, we need laws that hold governments to account for meeting them and that respect the rights of Indigenous communities.